-Photo credits: Darby Alderson, Melanie Franke, TTLT staff, Julia Eastabrook
+Photo credits: Darby Alderson, Melanie Franke, TTLT staff

-Through partnerships with the W.E.A.N Community Centre and London Cross Cultural Learner Centre, we have been able to launch the Diversifying Conservation program!
-This program is created with and for Black, Indigenous, and People of Colour within Elgin, Oxford, Perth, and Middlesex counties to provide a safe space and opportunity to engage and connect with nature in ways that are more accessible and equitable for everyone.
+The Diversifying Conservation program launched in 2021 in partnership with the W.E.A.N Community Centre and London Cross Cultural Learner Centre.
+It is designed to provide a series of nature-related events to Black, Indigenous, and People of Colour (BIPOC) within Elgin, Oxford, Perth, and Middlesex counties, providing a safe space and opportunities to engage and connect with nature in ways that are more accessible and equitable for everyone.

 Do you have what it takes to be a Biodiversity Boss?